CroP-BioDiv/zcitools/docs/well_tempered.md

-# Reproduction: Towards the Well-Tempered Chloroplast DNA Sequences
+# How to reproduce results:<br/>[Towards the Well-Tempered Chloroplast DNA Sequences](https://www.mdpi.com/2223-7747/10/7/1360)

 Research is implemented as a [workflow](project.md#workflow) named `chloroplast_normalization` with required parameters family and outgroup, and optional parameter max_update_date.